 - and so on..

-All this information has to be monitored and controlled throughout the life of project.
-Control Communications process makes sure that every stakeholder gets the information she is supposed to get, at the time she is expecting it and using the method she is supposed to get it by.
+All this information has to be monitored and controlled throughout the life of the project.
+Monitor Communications process makes sure that every stakeholder gets the information she is supposed to get, at the time she is expecting it and using the method she is supposed to get it by (as defined in the communication plan and stakeholder management plan).

-This project management activity may discover shortcomings in Communications Management Plan or Project Communications.
-As the project progresses, we may also discover changed communications needs of stakeholders and hence trigger the above two processes again.
+This project management activity may discover shortcomings in communications management plan.
+As the project progresses, we may also discover changed communications needs of stakeholders and hence trigger stakeholder management processes.
 This is what it is – a continuous churning of communication activities to serve the stakeholders communication needs.

-What do I need to control project communication?
+What do I need to monitor project communication?

 The following information can be gathered from project management plan, which is helpful to control communications –